SevaSk/ecoute/README.md

 ```
 choco install ffmpeg
 ```
-Please ensure that you run these commands in a PowerShell window with administrator privileges.
-For any issues during the installation, visit the official Chocolatey and FFmpeg websites for troubleshooting.
+Please run these commands in a PowerShell window with administrator privileges.
+For any issues during the installation, visit the official [Chocolatey](https://chocolatey.org/) and [FFmpeg](https://ffmpeg.org/) websites for troubleshooting.

 ### 🔧 Installation